• Eating with dentures takes some practice and a period of adjustment, especially with hard or chewy foods.

 Why is it so hard to eat with dentures?

-It can be hard to eat with dentures due to soreness, and the overall newness of the appliance.
+It can be challenging to eat with dentures due to soreness and the overall unfamiliarity of the appliance.
 At first, you may bite your cheeks, salivate excessively, or even gag.
-Some people find it harder to eat with dentures than others and those with severe gag reflexes may not be able to use a denture at all.
+Some people find it more challenging to eat with dentures than others, and those with a severe gag reflex may not be able to use a denture at all.

 How long till you can eat solid food after getting dentures?